Statewide Compliance & Outreach Program

 - Allow you to meet a representative who can provide more information and answer your questions, and

-- Make sure you understand your reporting requirements so that you are able to report accurately.
+- Make sure you understand your reporting requirements so that you can report accurately.

-It is estimated that about two percent of California businesses are operating without the appropriate permits or licenses.
-These unregistered businesses have an unfair business advantage over those businesses that are properly registered and reporting their taxes/fees.
-The SCOP is part of a statewide effort to educate business owners, increase tax compliance and help make our tax system fair.
-The permit and license verification is not intended to replace audits or other tax compliance or enforcement activity.
+SCOP estimates that two percent of California businesses are operating without the appropriate permits or licenses.
+These unregistered businesses have an unfair business advantage over those businesses that are properly registered and reporting their taxes and fees.
+SCOP is part of a statewide effort to educate business owners, increase tax compliance and help make our tax system fair.
+The permit and license verification are not intended to replace audits or other tax compliance or enforcement activity.

-The permits and licenses needed depend on your type of business.
+The permits and licenses you need depend on your type of business.
 Some businesses require only a seller's permit, while others also need to register for other state tax and fee programs.
 For example, cigarette retailers are required to hold a seller's permit as well as a special license to sell cigarettes or other tobacco products.
-The SCOP specialist will assist you in identifying any additional permits you may need.
+The SCOP representative will assist you in identifying permits you need.

 For a full list of CDTFA-administered programs and to see what permits or licenses may be required, please go to the Register for a Permit, License, or Account page.

-If your business sells or leases tangible personal property in California and does not hold a seller's permit, you will be instructed to electronically register when you are visited by a SCOP specialist.
-The specialist will provide publication 214, Doing Business Just Got Easier with eReg, which contains additional information about electronically registering for a seller's permit.
+If your business sells or leases tangible personal property in California and does not hold a seller's permit, we will instruct you to electronically register.
+The representative will provide publication 439, Online Services, which contains additional information about electronically registering for a seller's permit.

 For further information on obtaining a seller's permit, please see our Frequently Asked Questions on Obtaining a Seller's Permit.